This article was provided courtesy of the Minnesota Craft Brewers Guild.

 To visit them all, we suggest a weekend trip from east to west.

 Your brewery tour starts in Rochester.
-Grab breakfast at Zumbro River Cafe.
-The ham quiche and black coffee at this local hangout will prepare you for an action-packed weekend on the Southern Minnesota Beer Trail.
+Grab breakfast at Fiddlhead Coffee Co.
+The artisan pastries and specialty coffees at this local cafe will prepare you for an action-packed weekend on the Southern Minnesota Beer Trail.
 After breakfast, visit the nearby Indian Heights Park for a scenic walk on historic lands.
 This park is believed to have been a burial ground for local American Indian tribes 12,000 years ago.

 After the leisurely walk, you’ll be thirsty for some local suds, which you can find at Kinney Creek Brewery.
 Just a five-minute drive from the park, Kinney Creek is the first brewery in Rochester since Prohibition.
 They serve 10 beers in the taproom in addition to a rotating list of various limited, seasonal styles.
 Though you may want to stay for live music later in the evening, you’ll have to hit the road by early afternoon to see the rest of the beer trail.

-When you’re through at the brewery, retreat to one of the many local hotels.
-The next day, wake up and have breakfast at the Wagon Wheel Cafe.
+Retreat to one of the many local hotels for the evening then wake up for breakfast at the Wagon Wheel Cafe in downtown Mankato.
 This diner has a wonderfully simple breakfast menu at a nice price.
 After your meal, hop in the car and drive a half-hour northwest to the historic city of New Ulm.

 Rich with German heritage, this city has ample shopping opportunities.
 Browse one of the many antique shops or bookstores for a souvenir.
 Or, if you prefer scenery, visit Hermann the German, a massive statue overlooking the city.
 It’s a tribute to New Ulm’s immigrant history.